-SRVUSD school social workers are trained mental health professionals who can assist with mental health concerns, behavioral concerns, positive behavioral support, academic, and classroom support, consultation with teachers, parents, and administrators as well as provide individual and group counseling/therapy.
-Foster and Homeless Youth Programs.
-The SRVUSD student support department and SRVUSD social workers will provide ongoing support of foster and homeless youth in the in form of transportation, food support, clothing, school supplies, academic supporting, in person and virtual tutoring.
+In order to address this condition of our low income, foster and English Learner students we determined the need for SRVUSD school social workers who are trained mental health professionals and can assist with mental health concerns, behavioral concerns, positive behavioral support, academic, and classroom support, consultation with teachers, parents, and administrators as well as provide individual and group counseling/therapy, Foster and Homeless Youth Programs.
+The SRVUSD student support department and social workers will provide ongoing support of foster and homeless youth in the form of transportation, food support, clothing, school supplies, academic support, in person and virtual tutoring.
 The School Counseling and Intervention Program (SCIP Counseling), a counseling program sponsored by Discovery Counseling Center and SRVUSD, offers short-term individual and group counseling.
 Each comprehensive high school will have a Wellness Center, staffed by a counselor.
-Data shows that many unduplicated students are disengaged, not connected to the school community and facing significant mental health concerns.
-Wellness rooms have been identified as a successful intervention strategy and first the first time, all four high schools will have a fully staffed wellness room.
+Wellness rooms have been identified as a successful intervention strategy and for the first time, all four high schools will have a fully staffed wellness room.
 The anti bullying program identified in action 14 is principally directed towards students with unique needs and student groups that have been identified as receiving and incidents of bullying.
 The program will equip students and staff with the tools to prevent and/or reduce bullying.
-SRVUSD student support department and SRVUSD social workers provide ongoing support of foster and homeless youth in the in form of transportation, food support, clothing, school supplies.
 SRVUSD has made a concerted effort to create and support school site campuses that are warm and welcoming to ALL students.
 We have provided professional development to staff to start school differently, to focus on the social emotional needs of students and staff instead of immediately jumping into curriculum.
 Sites have scheduled wellness days, advisory opportunities and other events to provide explicit social emotional support.
 The Rainbow Program is a research based early intervention program, at all Elementary schools, aimed at the following objectives: Helping students get a good start in school, developing and enhancing social skills, fostering healthy self-concept, improving school adjustments, developing leadership skills and assisting with life transitions.